 This could be as simple as gardening, taking on home projects, cooking, reading, or even doing puzzles.

-It does not have to take long, as spending even a half-hour with a good book, drawing, or even looking at nature videos will provide positive distractions.
+It doesn't have to take long — even a half-hour with a good book, drawing, or looking at nature videos will provide positive distractions.